frankelavsky/academic_homepage/_posts/2026-04-09-defense-invite.md

 My thesis is titled, "Tool-making as an intervention on the accessibility of interactive data experiences" and focuses on my research studying tools at the intersection of data visualization and accessibility.

 ## My committee

-Dominik Moritz, Chair, Assistant Professor at CMU HCII Patrick Carrington, Co-chair, Assistant Professor at CMU HCII Kenneth Holstein, Assistant Professor at CMU HCII Jennifer Mankoff, Professor at University of Washington Tamara Munzner, Professor at University of British Columbia
+(This is my council of wizards, who will decide my fate.
+They are some of the most powerful wielders of magic in the world, in their respective disciplines!)

+- [Dominik Moritz](https://www.domoritz.de/), Chair, Assistant Professor at CMU HCII
+- [Patrick Carrington](https://patrickcarrington.com/), Co-chair, Assistant Professor at CMU HCII
+- [Kenneth Holstein](https://www.thecoalalab.com/kenholstein), Assistant Professor at CMU HCII
+- [Jennifer Mankoff](https://make4all.org/portfolio/jennifer-mankoff/), Professor at University of Washington
+- [Tamara Munzner](https://www.cs.ubc.ca/~tmm/), Professor at University of British Columbia

 ## Dissertation Document